How To Catch Motor Vehicle Defects Before An Accident

 If your car has been part of a safety recall, the manufacturer should fix the problem or replace the vehicle for free.
 Follow any instructions on the recall notice or in the recall email.
 You will likely have to take the car into one of the manufacturer’s dealerships.
 If the auto dealership refuses to fix the car for free after a recall, you can file a complaint on the NHTSA’s website.

-A Recall is Not Necessary for a Defective Vehicle Lawsuit
+A Recall is Not Necessary for a Vehicle Defect Lawsuit

-Unfortunately, a number of people are likely to experience car accidents before the manufacturer or government agency issues a safety recall of the defective auto part or vehicle.
+Unfortunately, a number of people are likely to experience car accidents before the manufacturer or government agency issues a safety recall of the defective auto part or vehicle defect.

 If you or someone in your family has been in an accident due to a defective car part, whether it has been the subject of an auto recall does not matter.
 If you were injured due to a defective auto part, you may have a case for a personal injury or product liability lawsuit.